-- Set up a table or kiosk and provide information. - Advertise event as educational, if applicable. - Serve meals, snacks, or refreshments. - Leave plan communication material and BRCs and SOAs - Provide giveaways with the plan name/number but no benefit information. - Answer questions and obtain SOAs for future appointments. - Include communication activities and distribute communication materials. - Perform sales activities immediately following the event (beneficiary must be made aware of transition).
+- Set up a table or kiosk and provide information. - Serve meals, snacks, or refreshments. - Leave plan communication material and Business Reply Cards (BRCs) and SOAs - Provide giveaways with the plan name/number but no benefit information. - Answer questions and obtain SOAs for future appointments. - Include communication activities and distribute communication materials. - Perform sales activities immediately following the event (beneficiary must be made aware of transition).

-Communication and Marketing Requirements: Agent and Broker Compensation
+Section 9: Agent and Broker Compensation

-Agent/Broker Compensation
+Broker Compensation